mounchiliu/Udacity/self-driving/Chapter-5/Lesson5-Kalman Filter in c++ & EKF.md

 **A:** It's process noise.
 The prediction equation treats the pedestrian's velocity as constant.
 As such, a randomly accelerating pedestrian creates a process noise.

+**We can clearly see that the process noise depends on both: the elapsed time and the uncertainty of acceleration**